smeronek264/DMARC-Food-Pantry-Analysis/README.md

 #### Negative Binomial

 The R script `src/models/neg_binom_model.R` models the number of pantry visits per household using Negative Binomial regression due to overdispersion in the data.
 It cleans the dataset, visualizes the distribution, and converts character columns to factors.
 After fitting the model, it checks for multicollinearity using VIF and removes correlated or insignificant variables.
-The final model identifies SNAP participation, household size, and poverty level as the most significant predictors of visit frequency.

 #### Time Series